Tuesday, March 7, 2017

 So 1997 happened for the Wu-Tang ClanWu-Tang Forever dropped, and it was their biggest album.
 This feral specimen of virility also thinks that it's their best album to date.
 You'll probably hear me repeating this in the bathroom, too.
 I digress.

 Naturally the Wu's Abbott, one Bobby Diggs bka RZA has stated by then that, since the famed '5-year plan' ended in success, his dictatorial control over the various Wu generals is effectively done.
 Now, everyone in the group is free to direct their career moves whichever way they see fit.
 You can probably guess what happened next: Everyone in the Clan veered off into various directions of the hip hop spectrum fully convinced that they were owed time in the spotlight, and RZA wouldn't lift a finger.
-So if, say, Cappadonna wanted to treat most of the studio sessions RZA payed for him as sessions of absolute debauchery where he'd be so far gone by the time his sessions are up that only option left for his stupid ass is to record some utter psychobabble and pass it off as rhymes, RZA would simply stand there and watch it happen.
+So if, say, Cappadonna wanted to treat most of the studio sessions RZA payed for him as sessions of absolute debauchery where he'd be so far gone by the time his sessions are up that the only option left for Papi Wardrobe is to record some utter psychobabble and pass it off as rhymes, RZA would simply stand there and watch it happen.
 I know that description was too on the nose, but I'm trying to make a point here.
 In retrospect, mainstream hip hop media considers this period to be the beginning of the Wu's decline from relevancy.
 And the very first album blamed for such decline on such a large scale was Cliffy Cliff Smif's Tical 2000.

 Don't get it twisted, Cliffy bka the mighty Method Man has fully lived up to his status as the face of the Wu, a status he actually didn't want until his brethren forced it upon him.
 The dude debuted on a straight up classic friggin' album, followed that up with another classic friggin' album and was one of the cameo kings of the mid-90s, appearing on multiple classic collaborations with many an artist of similar stature, most notably with Reggie Noble aka DJ Kut Killa bka the mighty Redman of the Hit Squad (You read right.
 I said Hit Squad.) who was a cameo king himself and meshed together with Mef so well that they made it official and formed a duo.
 Back on Mef for a bit: Despite what he thinks, his form was at its best on Wu-Tang Forever, ripping the shit outta any instrumental that came his way.
 His sword was so sharpened that everybody, inside the Clan and out, wanted to work with him.
 And he was equally enthused to collaborate, almost as if he depended on the very nature of collaboration to bring the best outta him.